I'd say it's amazing what we don't know out there versus what we think we know.

 Thank you, sir.

-Um I was just calling I had another topic, but once I heard the thing about Bob Bennett, I I was just trying to call in.
+I had another topic, but once I heard the thing about Bob Bennett, I was trying to call in.

 I can't believe I got in.

-I mean, this state was I'm sure many states are like this, but I can only speak for you though.
+I mean, this state was, I'm sure many states are like this, but I can only speak for you, though.

-And the fact that this guy who I've actually kind of supported would say that our state is going to collapse and we need these illegal workers to keep our state thriving.
+And the fact that this guy, who I've actually kind of supported, would say that our state is going to collapse and we need these illegal workers to keep our state thriving.

-I mean, it's it's it's crazy.
+I mean, it's crazy.

-It's let me read the quote to you.
+Let me read the quote to you.

 One of the realities is that our economy is dependent on labor that is coming from illegal immigrants, and that is true of St. George, Utah.

-I I mean, uh it's just crazy.
+I mean, it's discrete.

 That is a stunning statement.

-That is an absolutely stunning because what he's saying is that the future of Utah depends on low-wage, unskilled, and uneducated workers.
+That is an absolutely stunning statement because what he's saying is that the future of Utah depends on low-wage, unskilled, and uneducated workers.

 Yep.